Preparing for Your Appointment

 - Developmental, behavioral, and emotional screenings that may be performed.

 After the FHP evaluation, a summary we call a “medical passport” of your child’s health and background will be developed.
-This information will be shared with you, your chid’s primary care physician, and DHS or CUA case worker to ensure coordinated, streamlined care.
+This information will be shared with you, your child’s primary care physician, and DHS or CUA case worker to ensure coordinated, streamlined care.
 Your child may be scheduled for a follow-up health assessment at the Fostering Health Program.
 This will help ensure a smooth transition for your child and make sure his or her healthcare is well-coordinated during these transitions.